microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 ## Overview

-Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement the code triggered by events occurring in Azure or third-party service as well as on-premises systems.
-Azure Functions allows developers to act by connecting to data sources or messaging solutions thus making it easy to process and react to events.
-Developers can leverage Azure Functions to build HTTP-based API endpoints accessible by a wide range of applications, mobile and IoT devices.
+Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement the code, triggered by events occurring in Azure or third-party services as well as on-premises systems.
+Azure Functions allows developers to act, by connecting to data sources or messaging solutions, thus making it easy to process and react to events.
+Developers can leverage Azure Functions to build HTTP-based API endpoints that are accessible by a wide range of applications, mobile and IoT devices.

 **Lab Scenario**: In this lab, you will be using a fictional eCommerce website - *PartsUnlimited*.
-The PartsUnlimited team wants to roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.
+The PartsUnlimited team wants to roll out a new discount for its employees and customers, and wants to build Azure Functions that will retrieve the right discounts depending on whether the logged in user is an employee or a customer.

  ## What is covered in this lab?